-Classmates: Ohio shooter kept a ‘hit list’ and a ‘rape list’
+Ohio gunman’s ex-classmates decry missed chances to stop him

 Bellbrook-Sugarcreek Schools officials declined to comment on those accounts, only confirming that Betts attended schools in the district.

-The discovery of the hit list early in 2012 sparked a police investigation, and roughly one-third of Bellbrook students skipped school out of fear, according to an article in the Dayton Daily News.
+The discovery of the hit list early in 2012 sparked a police investigation and, according to a Dayton Daily News story at the time, roughly a third of 900 Bellbrook students skipped school one day out of fear of a planned attack.

+Another former Bellbrook student, who also spoke on condition of anonymity due to concerns of harassment, recounted to AP that he was on a school bus when a uniformed police officer came on board, asked for Betts by name and then escorted him off.

 It’s not clear what became of that investigation.
-Chief Michael Brown in Sugarcreek Township, which has jurisdiction over the Bellbrook school, did not return calls Sunday about whether his agency investigated the hit list.
+Police Chief Michael Brown in Sugarcreek Township, which has jurisdiction over the Bellbrook school, wouldn’t answer any questions about Betts from an AP reporter Monday.
+Asked about a hit list in high school, the chief said “I don’t know anything about that,” but added that his staff was pulling any records they have on the incident.

-Though Betts, who was 17 at the time, was not named publicly by authorities at the time as the author of the list, the former classmates said it was common knowledge within the school he was the one suspended over the incident.
+Though Betts, who was 17 at the time, was not named publicly by authorities as the author of the list, the former classmates said it was common knowledge within the school he was the one suspended over the incident.

 Drew Gainey was among those who went on social media Sunday to say red flags were raised about Betts’ behavior years ago.

 “There was an incident in high school with this shooter that should have prevented him from ever getting his hands on a weapon.
-This was a tragedy that was 100% avoidable,” he wrote on in a Twitter post on Sunday.
+This was a tragedy that was 100% avoidable,” he tweeted.

-Gainey did not respond to messages from AP seeking further comment, but the name on his account matches that of a former Bellbrook student who was on the track team with Betts.
+Hannah Shows was another former Bellbrook student who took to social media.

+“Connor seriously threatened to hurt women who rejected him, myself included,” Shows wrote on Facebook.
+“Connor Betts has been openly talking about doing this for a decade and no one could do anything about it.”

 Former Bellbrook Principal Chris Baker said he “would not dispute that information” when the Daily News asked him Sunday about the hit list suspension.
-He declined to comment further to the newspaper and the AP was unable to reach him.
+He declined to comment further to the newspaper or the AP.

-Betts had no apparent criminal record as an adult, though if he had been charged as a juvenile that would typically be sealed under state law.
+Betts had no apparent criminal record as an adult.
+It is not clear what, if any, criminal charges Betts faced when he was under 18 because juvenile records are generally sealed.
+Ohio law bars anyone convicted of a felony as an adult, or convicted of a juvenile charge that would have been a felony if they were 18 or older, from buying firearms.

 “There’s nothing in this individual’s record that would have precluded him from getting these weapons,” Dayton Police Chief Richard Biehl said Sunday.

 Not everyone who went to school with Betts had bad things to say.

 Brad Howard told reporters in Bellbrook on Sunday that he was friends with Betts from preschool through their high school graduation.

 “Connor Betts that I knew was a nice kid.
 The Connor Betts that I talked to, I always got along with well,” Howard said.

-Mike Kern, a customer at the gas station where Betts used to work in Bellbrook, said he hasn’t seen Betts in about a year.

-“He was the nicest kid you could imagine,” always friendly, Kern said.
-“I never heard him talk about violence, say a racist word, or anything like that.”
+Mike Kern, a customer at the gas station where Betts used to work in Bellbrook, said he “was the nicest kid you could imagine. … I never heard him talk about violence, say a racist word, or anything like that.”

-He said they sometimes played trivia at a bar near the gas station, and Betts often knew the answers on questions about current events and pop culture.
+He said they sometimes played trivia at a bar near the gas station and Betts impressed with his knowledge of current events and pop culture.

 “He was real smart,” Kern said.
 “He knew all the answers.”

 Biesecker reported from Washington.
-AP reporters Reese Dunklin in Dallas, John Seewer in Bellbrook and Michael Kunzelman in Silver Spring, Maryland, contributed to this report.
+AP reporters Reese Dunklin in Dallas, John Seewer and Robert Bumsted in Bellbrook and Michael Kunzelman in Silver Spring, Maryland, contributed to this report.